 The Windows 10 Creators Update SDK exposes a number of exciting new APIs and platforms for developing your Universal Windows apps.
 Learn more about the about the new features in Windows 10, version 1703.

-The Windows 10 SDK for the Windows Creators Update SDK includeswe have made significant changes to improve the developer experience.
+The Windows 10 SDK for the Windows Creators Update SDK includes significant changes to improve the developer experience.